 Graduate assistants in the Department of Languages, Literatures, and Cultures share offices located in the Humanities Classroom building.
 Offices are equipped with computer equipment and printers.
 Problems related to the computer equipment should be reported to Henning Liese, henning@sc.edu.
-Problems related to the room should be reported to Kim Chong, chongk@mailbox.sc.edu 8th floor, Humanities Office building, room 813.
+Problems related to the room should be reported to Kim Chong, chongk@mailbox.sc.edu, 414 Byrnes Building.
+(When we return to our renovated building in spring, that will be 8th floor, Humanities Office building, room 813.)